NeoGranular/lanyon/_posts/2016-06-27-martial-god-chapter-01-09.md

 "Yiming, though, I've informed you about this matter, be sure to keep your mouth shut like a jar.
 Yizhang and the rest of them must not know about this."

-He Yiming was a little stumped but immediately nodded soon after, as he'd realized his elder uncle's thoughts:
+He Yiming was a little stumped but nodded immediately after, as he'd realized his elder uncle's thoughts:

 They need not think about this matter unless they reach the sixth layer.